josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🕸️_attribution_is_not_a_light_switch.md

 A group may:

 - act independently most of the time;
 - take occasional direction;
 - use patriotic branding;
 - receive protection or tolerance;
 - sell access to several customers;
 - exaggerate links to a state;
 - conduct activity that is later exploited by a state;
 - or be used as a cut-out for one operation and not another.

 The relevant questions are:

+- Who generated the requirement?
+- Who commissioned the outcome?
 - Who selected the target?
 - Who supplied the access?
 - Who paid?
+- What did the payment purchase?
+- Did the commission precede or follow the compromise?
 - Who provided the infrastructure?
 - Who supplied the exploit or malware?
+- Who controlled method, timing, and scope?
 - Who benefited?
+- Who received or used the result?
+- Who chose whether to conceal or publicise it?
 - Who amplified the claim?
 - Who protected the operators?
 - Who used the stolen material?
 - Who supplied follow-on tasking?
 - And was the relationship continuous, occasional, or merely opportunistic?

 The label should follow the evidence.